oxalica/orb/README.md

 :warning: This project is in beta stage.

+:warning: It is observed that in-kernel deadlock can occasionally happen in `orb-ublk` tests, causing any process calling `sync` stuck in `D` state forever, and the only solution is to hard-reset the system (you cannot even gracefully shutdown. `kill -9` does not work either).
+The exact reason is not yet known.
+It is not observed in `orb` production yet.

 ## Audience

 If you are not sure whether this project fits your need, then it does not.
 You